-My piece, in verbatim, originally published in Shooting Gazette magazine October 2019 – now published with reference links and notes.
+My piece, in verbatim, originally published in Shooting Gazette magazine October 2019 – now published with reference links, notes and subtitles.

 One hundred and fifty years ago, wild meat was harvested, without the use of guns, to feed the burgeoning cities.
 In the 1890s, skylarks from fields and woodcock in woodland rides were netted and brought to Leadenhall Market in London.
 Breechblock shotguns brought harvesting meat to a new level.
 No more low-hung nets, the field sport had the challenge of killing cleanly and efficiently with the spread of shot propelled from cartridges enabling shots to be safely discharged at a prodigious rate.
 The material used for the shot, which earlier attracted the Romans to geologically diverse Britain, eventually saw the country become the primary lead producer in the 19th C. For many hundred of years the benefits of lead – malleability, high density, low cost and its use in roofing, paint, ceramics, plumbing, as a fuel additive and in ammunition – outweighed its negative effects.

 However, early users knew of the dangers associated with it.
 The Greek physician Dioscorides wrote: “Lead makes the mind give way”.
 It’s a neurotoxin that mimics calcium causing cells to absorb it mistakenly.
 Within the last year there have been fears over lead pollution following the fire at Notre Dame: a diamante-studded hoodie was recalled by River Island after it was revealed the garment could contain “lead in excess of legal safety levels: while according to a study by researchers at the University of Plymouth, decorative writing on bottles contained lead concentrations 900% higher than those in paint.